4 reviews

 20 KM

-After a relaxed breakfast you will once again put on your walking boots and continue on your journey to Santiago.
-Today is a little shorter and a little easier on your legs.
-This is a quiet, rural part of Portugal and your route will take you along minor roads, through vineyards and to the River Neiva.
-From here you will cross the medieval bridge before entering into your final goal of the day, Balugaes.
-This peaceful village is the perfect spot to unwind after a day of walking, we recommend enjoying a good book in the gardens of your guesthouse before dinner.
+Today is a little shorter and easier on your legs.
+After a relaxed breakfast, you put on your walking boots once again and continue your journey to Santiago.
+This is a quiet, rural part of Portugal and your route takes you along minor roads, through vineyards, and to the Neiva River.
+From here, you cross a medieval bridge before arriving at your final goal of the day, Balugaes.
+This peaceful village is the perfect spot for unwinding after a day of walking, and we recommend enjoying a good book in the gardens of your accommodation before dinner.

 Accommodation